influx6/relay/readme.md

       ```

-      - commandWatch: This allows setting a command to run on every changes in a directory path, to use just include in config as below:
+      - commandWatch: This allows setting a series of commands to run on every changes in a directory path, to use just include in config as below:

       ```yaml